You’re Not Broken. You Just Need a New Way to Begin: 7 Gentle Strength Moves You Can Do Anywhere (Beginner-Friendly & Joint-Safe)

 How to do it:

-Slide down until thighs are parallel to floor.
+Slide down until your thighs are parallel to the floor.

-Keep knees stacked over ankles and core gently engaged.
+Keep knees stacked over ankles and your core gently engaged.

 Hold for 30–60 seconds, breathing steadily.

-Modifications: Come up slightly or reduce hold time.
+Modifications: Come up slightly or reduce your hold time.

 7. Seated Breathwork (Finisher)